 Viewing the Electoral Register

-The Full version of the current register is available for public inspection.
-However, the Representation of the People Regulations 2006 state that this inspection must take place under supervision, and no copies may be taken either by photocopying, camera or downloading to a memory stick.
+The Electoral Register is available for inspection.
+However the Representation of the People Regulations require that this inspection must take place under supervision and no copies may be taken either by photocopying, camera or downloading to a memory stick.
 However, handwritten notes may be made, but cannot be used for marketing purposes.
-It can be inspected at the Council Offices, St. Peter's Hill, Grantham during normal office hours Monday to Friday, and copies are also available for inspection at our 3 area offices – Stamford, Bourne and the Deepings.
+It can be inspected at the Council Offices, St Peter's Hill, Grantham during normal office hours Monday to Friday, and copies are also available for inspection at our 3 area offices in Stamford, Bourne and Market Deeping.

-Anyone wishing to make an extended search should telephone 01476 406125 to make appropriate arrangements.
+Anyone wishing to make an extended search should telephone electoral services on 01476 406080 to make appropriate arrangements in advance.